P90X Before and After

 We both use Shakeology, which helps control the hardest meal of the day for me (lunch), and we both really like the protein bars as an afternoon snack that holds you over until dinner.
 It took a few weeks to adjust, but we both notice now that only a smaller portion is needed to satisfy hunger at meals – and having more frequent, smaller meals really does work to help keep feeling stable with even energy through the whole day.
 I also did a Shakeology cleanse.

 UPDATE - October 2013.
 I recently had baby #3.
 I have to do it all again!
-Not as much weight to lose this time thanks to a healthy pregnancy.
-So watch for updates!
+53 pounds to lose this time - so watch for updates!

 The Beachbody people walk the talk.
 These are the P90X before and after photos of the CEO (Carl Diekeler) and President (John Congdon) of Beachbody, respectively.